Destinations Greece The Cyclades Mykonos

 Mykonos Town · Nobu outpost · since 2003

 Cab back to Mykonos Town.
-The 20-year-anniversary Nobu outpost on the Belvedere terrace.
+The 20-years-in Nobu outpost on the Belvedere terrace.
 Black cod miso, yellowtail jalapeño, the omakase.
 Book a month ahead in season.

 €€€€€Book a month ahead